16 Great Back to School Books to Read With Your Students

 David Goes to School | by David Shannon

-David shows readers what you are not supposed to do at school, which makes it a great book to naturally bring up school rules and why they are important to follow.
+David shows readers what you are not supposed to do at school, which makes it a great book to bring up school rules naturally and why they are important to follow.

 H is for Happy – An Emoji ABC Book | by Evan Nimke

-When I found this book last year it quickly became one of my new favorites.
+When I found this book last year, it quickly became one of my new favorites.
 It uses emojis to discuss social-emotional language from A to Z. Being able to identify and communicate feelings is a powerful tool for children that will help them both socially and academically.

 Beautiful Oops! | by Barney Saltzberg